Naveenkv93/Advanced_Regression_HousePrice_Prediction/README.md

 - seaborn
 - sklearn
 - Linear, Ridge and Lasso Regression

+## Conclusions
+- Train and Test score from linear model built for data clearly shows overfitting and hence it is required to use Advanced Regression methods
+- After using Ridge Regression and Lasso Regression, we can state that their r2 values are nearly identical.
+- When comparing complexity, it is preferable to use Lasso rather than Ridge since Lasso will choose the best features from the current variables, while Ridge will keep all the variables while lowering the coefficient of variables.

 <!-- As the libraries versions keep on changing, it is recommended to mention the version of library used in this project -->